 Objective: To model nest construction and experience the challenges faced by birds when building nests.

-Have the children work in small groups and give each team a sturdy forked branch.
-(You can provide younger children with berry baskets or paper bowls instead of a branch.)
-This activity can also be done outside, with each small group selecting a nest site around the school yard, e.g. in shrubs, on fence posts, in the tall grass, etc. Explain that each group will be working together to construct a nest on a branch, sturdy enough to hold one egg for each member of the group.
-Describe the possible nesting materials they may gather outdoors and/or set out a collection of nesting material inside or around the schoolyard.
+Have the children work in small groups to selecting a nest site around the schoolyard, e.g. in shrubs, on fence posts, in the tall grass, etc. Explain that each group will be working together to construct a nest sturdy enough to hold one ‘egg’ (such as a small stone, plastic egg, etc.) for each member of the group.
+Describe the possible nesting materials they may gather outdoors around the schoolyard.
 Explain that only one “bird” at a time may collect nesting materials, and they can only pick up one “beakful” (using just the index finger and thumb of one hand as their “beak”) at a time.
-Encourage children to work collaboratively; take turns collecting nesting material, contributing nest design ideas, holding the branch, and weaving.
-When they have all finished building, gather in a circle and have each group share their nest design and construction, noting key structural details, any construction challenges they faced, and their solutions.
+You may want to supply some additional natural nesting materials if the supply in your schoolyard is limited.
+Encourage children to work collaboratively; take turns collecting nesting material, contributing nest design ideas, and weaving.
+When they have all finished building, visit the nests and have each group share their nest design and construction, noting key structural details, any construction challenges they faced, and their solutions.
 Then evaluate each nest by carefully placing one egg per group member into their nest.
-Display the nests around the classroom or disassemble them and place useful building materials outside for real birds to use.

 A STEP BEYOND